intel/sriov-fec-operator/spec/sriov-fec-operator.md

 ## Deploying the Operator

-The SEO Operator for Wireless FEC Accelerators is easily deployable from the OpenShift or Kubernetes cluster via provisioning and application of the following YAML spec files:
+The SRIOV-FEC Operator for Wireless FEC Accelerators is easily deployable from the OpenShift or Kubernetes cluster via provisioning and application of the following YAML spec files:

 If operator is being installed on OpenShift, then follow [deployment steps for OpenShift](openshift-deployment.md).
 Otherwise follow [steps for Kubernetes](kubernetes-deployment.md).